 - Complete the TEP and other state licensure requirements such as the pedagogy test, certification in cardiopulmonary resuscitation (CPR), Heimlich Maneuver and the use of an automated external defibrillator (AED) and suicide prevention training.
 Details may be found at www.teach.purdue.edu/licensure/index.html.
 Note: Indiana licensing rules and regulations are subject to change by the Indiana Department of Education;

-- Sixty (60) days prior to the last day of classes or student teaching experience, complete the IDOE online teacher license application at www.doe.in.gov/student-services/licensing;
+- Complete the IDOE online teacher license application at www.doe.in.gov/student-services/licensing;

 - Upon satisfactory completion of the TEP and licensure requirements, a Purdue University licensing advisor will make the recommendation for licensing.